Laura Steinbach

 Laura Steinbach-Romero (born 2 August 1985) is a former German handball player for the German national team.
-Since summer of 2016 she is married with former Spanish handball player Iker Romero.
+Since summer of 2016 she is married to former Spanish handball player Iker Romero.

 Career

 She represented Germany at the 2008 Summer Olympic Games in Beijing, where Germany placed 11th.
-She participates at the 2009 World Women's Handball Championship in China.
+She participated in the 2009 World Women's Handball Championship in China.

 In 2013, she was transferred from Bayer Leverkusen to Ferencváros Budapest.